jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-the-human-condition-productivity-will-replace-meaning/index.md

 >The endlessness of the laboring process is guaranteed by the ever-recurrent needs of consumption; the endlessness of production can be assured only if its products lose their use character and become more and more objects of consumption, or if, to put it another way, the rate of use is so tremendously accelerated that the objective difference between use and consumption, between the relative durability of use objects and the swift coming and going of consumer goods, dwindles to insignificance.

-Rather than produce artefacts that matter, we create products to be consumed like food.
+Rather than produce artifacts that matter, we create products to be consumed like food.
 Work has regressed to a cycle of mere subsistence.
 In our jobs today we attend meetings that no one needs to be in, to discuss projects we don’t believe in, to sell products that people don’t want.

 And things don’t fare much better when we’re on the other side of the counter, as consumers.
 Thanks to the ubiquity of advertising, we buy things we don’t need, to solve problems we don’t have, to appease fears that are as manufactured as their solutions.